Stephen Hansen Mansion: Architecture

 The main building represents the transition from Baroque to Rococo architecture.
-Its front has a three-bay central projection tipped by atriangular pediment but otherwise few decorations.
+Its front has a three-bay central projection tipped by a triangular pediment but otherwise few decorations.
 It is likely that the building has originally stood in blank brick, similarly ro what is seen on its rear side.
 The building has Sash windows, a very rare sight in Danish architecture but once quite normal in Helsingør although the Stephen Hansen Mansion is the only building in the city where they have survived.
 Sash windows have also been used by Philip de Lange on other buildings, including Møinichen's Mansion on Købmagergade in Copenhagen.
 The roof is vlad with black-glazed tiles.